thomasWeise/oa/difficulties/instanceSize/README.md

 In general, the runtime needed to solve the problems to optimality will grow exponentially.

-### Countermeasures
+### Countermeasures against $\NPprefix$-Hardness

+Well, we cannot do anything against $\NPprefix$-Hardness.
+If we were able to solve find an efficient algorithm for $\NPprefix$-Hard problems, we would win all sorts or prestigious awards, like the [Millenium Prize](https://www.claymath.org/millennium-problems/millennium-prize-problems)&nbsp;[@C2021PVNPTMPP].
+However, even for $\NPprefix$-hard problems, we may obtain good solutions.
-The main problem statement was:
+Remember that the main problem statement was that
 "Any algorithm that can *guarantee* to always find the globally optimal solution of such an ($\NPprefix$-hard) problem will require *exponential* runtime in the *worst case*."
 Basically, we can mitigate the runtime problem by dropping any part of the sentence.